Fernando Alonso: Helmet and career number

 For three successive Monaco Grand Prix from 2011 to 2013 and at the 2011 Singapore Grand Prix, he wore a gold and white coloured helmet to replace the blue and yellow.
 At the following 2013 Indian Grand Prix, Alonso sported a white helmet to celebrate his total number of career points scored up to the preceding Japanese Grand Prix of 1571 and with the words "F1 points World Record" accompanied with a thank you message in English, French and Italian.

-His final event for Ferrari at the 2014 Abu Dhabi Grand Prix saw him wear a helmet with a picture depicting a pit stop in that year in the colour red, signature of various team members and the flag of Italy in the centre.
+Alonso's final event for Ferrari at the 2014 Abu Dhabi Grand Prix saw him wear a helmet with a picture depicting a pit stop in that year in the colour red, signature of various team members and the flag of Italy in the centre.
 At the 2017 Indianapolis 500 and the 2017 United States Grand Prix, Alonso sported a black helmet with red, yellow and blue stripes around it and his race number.
 He revised the livery for the 2018 24 Hours of Daytona to white instead of black and had no stripes around the front.
 The back had the layout of the Daytona International Speedway and continued to have his usual blue, red and yellow colours.

-In 2018 Alonso changed its front livery to be predominantly blue with the back top lighter blue and the rear red and yellow.
+In 2018, Alonso changed its front livery to be predominantly blue with the back top lighter blue and the rear red and yellow.
 His helmet for the 2018 Abu Dhabi Grand Prix was divided equally between the flag of Spain on the right with a blue-checkered pattern around its side.
 The yellow on that area was replaced by gold between two horizontal stripes in red and a thick vertical strip was added with a list of Alonso's 32 F1 race victories.

 For the 2014 season, the FIA created a new regulation allowing drivers to select specific car numbers for use throughout their F1 career.
 Alonso requested the number 14 for it has been his lucky number since his world karting championship victory in a kart with number 14, at the age of 14, on 14 July 1996.